Illegal drug trade in Colombia: Successor criminal organizations (2006–present)

 These groups continue to be involved in the drug trade, commit widespread human rights abuses, engage in forced displacement and undermine democratic legitimacy in other ways, both in collusion with and opposition to FARC-EP guerrillas.
 Their targets have included human rights defenders, labor unionists and victims of the former AUC.
 Members of government security forces have also been accused of tolerating their growth.

 In December 2010, ERPAC paramilitary leader Pedro Guerrero, also known as Cuchillo or "Knife", died after a police raid.

+In August 2025, Ismael "El Mayo" Zambada, a former high ranking leader of the Mexico-based Sinaloa Cartel, conceded in court how the Sinaloa Cartel held major influence over the trafficking of cocaine which originated in Colombia.

 Extradition treaty with the US

 Perhaps the greatest threat posed to the Medellín Cartel and the other traffickers was the implementation of an extradition treaty between the United States and Colombia.
 It allowed Colombia to extradite any Colombian suspected of drug trafficking to the US and to be put on trial there for their crimes.

-This was a major problem for the cartel since the drug traffickers had little access to their local power and influence in the US, and a trial there would most likely lead to imprisonment.
+This was a major problem for the cartels since the drug traffickers had little to no access to their local power, resources, or influence while in the US, and a trial there would most likely lead to imprisonment.
 Among the staunch supporters of the extradition treaty were Colombian Justice Minister Rodrigo Lara Bonilla, Police Officer Jaime Ramírez and numerous Supreme Court Judges.

 However, the cartel applied a "bend or break" strategy towards several of these supporters.
-When attacks against the police began to cause major losses, some of the major drug lords themselves were temporarily pushed out of Colombia, going into hiding while they ordered cartel members to take out key supporters of the extradition treaty.
+When attacked against the police began to cause major losses, some of the major drug lords themselves were temporarily pushed out of Colombia.
+They would then go into hiding in other countries that lacked extradition treaties with the United States while they ordered cartel members to take out key supporters of the extradition treaty.

-Influence in government and politics

-Influence of the Medellín Cartel

-During the 1980s, the Medellín Cartel leader Pablo Escobar, who already possessed considerable wealth, attempted to expand his influence and notoriety by entering into Colombian political life through the political movement of liberal leader Luis Carlos Galán named New Liberalism.
-Escobar succeeded in becoming deputy to congressman Alberto Santofimio, but after the provenance of Escobar's wealth and his mounting influence were made a public controversy Galán was forced to reject him from his political movement and pushed for an extradition treaty with the United States.

-Another member of the Medellín Cartel, Carlos Lehder, used his cocaine wealth to make a push for political power.
-His movement was populist, funding free education and health programs in rural areas and the construction of homes for slum-dwellers.
-His rhetoric was also anti-American, anti-Russian and anti-imperialist.
-His program showed similarities with that of Pablo Escobar, who paid for lighting to be installed in local football clubs and also paid for housing for slum-dwellers.
-The active political stance of some members of the Medellín Cartel was a significant factor in the attempts of the Colombian state to destroy their influence in the country.